 Intel and Xeon are trademarks or registered trademarks of Intel Corporation.
 Linux is a registered trademark of Linus Torvalds in the United States and other countries.
-Novell and SUSE are registered trademarks of Novell, Inc. in the United States and other countries.
+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Red Hat and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc., in the United States and other countries.
+SUSE is a registered trademark of SUSE LLC in the United States and other countries.